craigkilpatrick/mars-rover-app/README.md

 # Mars Rover App

 A modern React application for controlling multiple Mars rovers on a grid.
-Built with React, Vite, and Material-UI.
+Built with React, Vite, TypeScript, and Material-UI.

 ## Features